 A payday loan is more likely to be accepted.
 In this case the money you’re asking for is only short-term (often a couple of weeks) and much smaller.
 The APR is so high on these loans (in the hundreds) that the risk is very small for the lender.

 Unfortunately though, payday loans won’t help you to rebuild your credit score.
 The reason for this is that payday loans are paid off all in one lump.
 This means that there’s no history of repayments to help you restore your good name.

 What to Expect

 Like payday loans, installment loans online will usually accept a wider range of people.
 These acceptance rates are due to higher APRs (around 50%) and shorter repayment terms.
 But because you pay in many installments, they are still useful for repairing a bad credit rating.

-The problem though is that the APR on your loan might be increased to reflect the greater risk that you represent.
+The problem though is that the APR on your direct loan might be increased to reflect the greater risk that you represent.

 The simple solution to this problem though, is to shop around and look for the best rates.
 While you might represent a little risk when it comes to payoff terms.
 Remember is that these companies want your business and thus you can still represent an opportunity.

 How to Increase Your Credit Score

 There are other things you can do to increase your credit score in the meantime too.

-These include, for example, taking out credit card loans and then being sure to make your repayments in a timely manner.
+These include, for example, taking out credit card advance loans and then being sure to make your repayments in a timely manner.
 Try to pay off any debts that you can afford to pay off and then make sure to keep your main bank accounts in credit.
 Go after high interest amounts from payday loans and any bank or mortgage cash outs.